Twonki/twonki.github.io/_posts/2020-01-30-HUnit-vs-QuickCheck.md

 - Checking that brackets *stack* properly, so that ((1+2)\*(1+2))+(2\*2) = 13
 - Checking some error cases, such as 2\*log --> "missing argument for log"

-These are fairly easy to write as unit tests, and the unit-tests themselves are verbose.
+These are fairly easy to write as unit tests which themselves are verbose.
 An error in one of the test-cases is easily visible and verifiable.

 It is possible to create arbitrary instances for these cases.